talon-one/talon_go/docs/NewApplication.md

 SetCampaignPriority gets a reference to the given string and assigns it to the CampaignPriority field.

+### GetExclusiveCampaignsStrategy

+`func (o *NewApplication) GetExclusiveCampaignsStrategy() string`

+GetExclusiveCampaignsStrategy returns the ExclusiveCampaignsStrategy field if non-nil, zero value otherwise.

+### GetExclusiveCampaignsStrategyOk

+`func (o *NewApplication) GetExclusiveCampaignsStrategyOk() (string, bool)`

+GetExclusiveCampaignsStrategyOk returns a tuple with the ExclusiveCampaignsStrategy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasExclusiveCampaignsStrategy

+`func (o *NewApplication) HasExclusiveCampaignsStrategy() bool`

+HasExclusiveCampaignsStrategy returns a boolean if a field has been set.

+### SetExclusiveCampaignsStrategy

+`func (o *NewApplication) SetExclusiveCampaignsStrategy(v string)`

+SetExclusiveCampaignsStrategy gets a reference to the given string and assigns it to the ExclusiveCampaignsStrategy field.

+### GetEnableCascadingDiscounts

+`func (o *NewApplication) GetEnableCascadingDiscounts() bool`

+GetEnableCascadingDiscounts returns the EnableCascadingDiscounts field if non-nil, zero value otherwise.

+### GetEnableCascadingDiscountsOk

+`func (o *NewApplication) GetEnableCascadingDiscountsOk() (bool, bool)`

+GetEnableCascadingDiscountsOk returns a tuple with the EnableCascadingDiscounts field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasEnableCascadingDiscounts

+`func (o *NewApplication) HasEnableCascadingDiscounts() bool`

+HasEnableCascadingDiscounts returns a boolean if a field has been set.

+### SetEnableCascadingDiscounts

+`func (o *NewApplication) SetEnableCascadingDiscounts(v bool)`

+SetEnableCascadingDiscounts gets a reference to the given bool and assigns it to the EnableCascadingDiscounts field.

+### GetEnableFlattenedCartItems

+`func (o *NewApplication) GetEnableFlattenedCartItems() bool`

+GetEnableFlattenedCartItems returns the EnableFlattenedCartItems field if non-nil, zero value otherwise.

+### GetEnableFlattenedCartItemsOk

+`func (o *NewApplication) GetEnableFlattenedCartItemsOk() (bool, bool)`

+GetEnableFlattenedCartItemsOk returns a tuple with the EnableFlattenedCartItems field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasEnableFlattenedCartItems

+`func (o *NewApplication) HasEnableFlattenedCartItems() bool`

+HasEnableFlattenedCartItems returns a boolean if a field has been set.

+### SetEnableFlattenedCartItems

+`func (o *NewApplication) SetEnableFlattenedCartItems(v bool)`

+SetEnableFlattenedCartItems gets a reference to the given bool and assigns it to the EnableFlattenedCartItems field.

 ### GetAttributesSettings

 `func (o *NewApplication) GetAttributesSettings() AttributesSettings`